-Topic Key Issue Implications/Opportunities for the Local Plan Relevance to SEA, HIA, EqIA and HRA Relevant Draft IIA Objective Deprivation and Living Environment The area lies within other deprived areas of Brent, Ealing and Hammersmith & Fulham and falls within the most deprived areas for living environments. ■ Deprivation is a very complex issue and a number of different issues will need to be addressed for noticeable improvements to be realised.
+Topic Key Issue mplications/Opportunities for the Local Plan Relevanto SEA HIA, Ed and HR Draft IIA IA Objective • OPDC area, which would buffer the industrial area further north, with an area of student housing further south.
+Anecdotal evidence suggests that the campus may be associated with Imperial College.
+Town centres - there is a potential issue that the development of offices and retail facilities within the OPDC area would negatively impact on neighbouring town centres, including Ealing town centre, if not appropriately managed.
+The land uses in the OPDC area are likely to experience a wholesale change from the existing situation.
+This could provide an opportunity to reduce disparities across the area.
+Deprivation and Living Environment The area lies within other deprived areas of Brent, Ealing and Hammersmith & Fulham and falls within the most deprived areas for living environments.
+Deprivation is a very complex issue and a number of different issues will need to be addressed for noticeable improvements to be realised.
 Enhancements in the OPDC area that deliver employment opportunities, high quality new housing, improved public realm, and access to nature, would all provide benefits towards reducing deprivation.
-SEA: Population, Human Health HIA EqIA 1, 4, 5, 6, 8, 9, 11, 12, 13, 14, 15, 16, 17 Housing 38.3% of the population in the OPDC area rent accomodation from private landlords, which is a rate that is signficantly higher than adjoining boroughs.
-29.5% of households are owner-occupiers, compared to 42.9% in Brent, 34% in Hammersmith & Fulham and 51.1.% in Ealing.
-There is a shortage in the amount of affordable housing provided and there is a continuing need for affordable housing in the area and in London overall.
+SEA: Populative Human I HIA EqIA 1, 4, 5, 6, 8, 9, on, 11, 12, 13, 14, Health 15, 16, 17 Housing 38.3% of the population in the OPDC area rent accommodation from private landlords, which is a rate that is significantly higher than adjoining boroughs.
+29.5% of households are owner-occupiers, compared to 42.9% in Brent, 34% in Hammersmith & Fulham and 51.1% in Ealing.
+There is a shortage in the amount of affordable housing provided and there is a continuing need for affordable Opportunities should be sought to provide housing that meets London-wide and local needs including the provision of affordable, low cost market, student and special needs housing.
+The Local Plan should seek to lift more LSOAs out of the bottom 10% for housing deprivation.
+SEA: Populating Human II HIA EqIA · · housing in the area and in London overall.
 There is a Traveller site next to Old Oak on Backley Road, which is linear against the railway line and a metal refinery.
 9% of households in the plan area are lone parent families and over 90% of these parents are women.
-Lone parents experience some of the greatest levels of economic and housing need, their household incomes are only about a third of the average income.
+Lone parents experience some of the greatest levels of

+Topic Key Issue Relevance to SEA, HIA, EqIA and HRA Relevant Draft IIA Objective economic and housing need, their household incomes are only about a third of the average income.
 They are more than three times more likely to be dependent on benefits than the average household, and twice as likely to be in unsuitable housing.
-Opportunities should be sought to provide housing that meets London-wide and local needs including the provision of affordable, low cost market, student and specialspecial needs housing.
-The Local Plan should seek to lift more LSOAs out of the bottom 10% for housing deprivation.
-SEA: Population, Human Health HIA EqIA 1, 5, 11, 13, 14, 15